joycode-hub/datepicker-plugin/README.md

 ![datepicker-demo](./datepicker-demo.gif)

-You can also perform commands to show Datepicker to insert a new date or date and time.
+You can also perform commands to insert a new date or date and time.

 ![datepicker-insert-demo](./datepicker-insert-demo.gif)